• The Lord Is My Shepherd

 Home » Christ

-The abbot must know that anyone undertaking the charge of souls must be ready to account for them.
-Whatever the number of brothers he has in his care, let him realize that on judgment day he will surely have to submit a reckoning to the Lord for all their souls–and indeed for his own as well (Rule of St. Benedict 2.37-38).
+“Whatever the number of brothers he has in his care, let him realize that on judgment day he will surely have to submit a reckoning to the Lord for all their souls—and indeed for his own as well (RB 2.38)

-Bad news: you have to face God on Judgment Day.
-Good news: you don’t have to dress your son in polyester and make him play Little League games in 100 degree weather while you broil on the bench.
+The bad news is: you have to face God on Judgment Day.
+The good news is: you don’t have to dress your son in polyester from head to toe and make him play Little League in 100 degree weather while you broil in the bleachers.
 Patience, kindness and faithfulness are mandatory.
-Olympic medals, perfect test scores and perfect teeth are optional.
+Olympic medals, faultless test scores and perfect teeth are optional.
 You must conform to the image of Christ.
-You don’t have to conform to the image on the cover of the magazine.
+You don’t have to conform to the image on the screen.

-Of course, we do want the best of everything, for ourselves and for our children.
-But we also want to be able to enjoy what we’ve got.
-When you see how miserable people can be when they have it all, you realize that there must be more to life than everything the world has to offer.
-You still want the good things in life.
-But you understand that the good life is not dependent on the good things.
-It’s all about priorities.
+We do so want the best of everything, for ourselves and for our children.
+But we also want to enjoy what we’ve got.
+When you see how miserable people can be when they have it all, you realize that there should be more to life than what the world has to offer.
+You still want the good things.
+But you grasp that the good life does not proceed from those things.
+It’s all about ordering worth rightly.

-That he may not plead lack of resources as an excuse, he is to remember what is written: Seek first the kingdom of God and his justice, and all these things will be given you as well Matthew 6:33(RB 2.
-35).
+“That he may not plead lack of resources as an excuse, he is to remember what is written: Seek first the kingdom of God and his justice, and all these things will be given you as well.
+Matthew 6:33 (RB 2.35)

-Jesus says, “If in my name you ask me for anything, I will do it” John 14:14.
-To ask in Jesus’s name means asking for something that’s consistent with the will of God.
-Raising the children you’ve been entrusted with is certainly consistent with God’s will.
-So lay out all of your needs in this area with no inhibition in prayer.
+To seek first the kingdom of God is to aim for what is consistent with the will of God.
+Raising the children God has entrusted to you is certainly consistent with his well.
+So lay out your needs in prayer.
 You are the manager, the trainer (and the janitor).
 God is the owner.
 This doesn’t mean that you never lose a game.
 It means that you don’t quit when you see the bills.
 You have someone to turn to when you need more resources.

-The goal is not to turn our children into replicas of ourselves.
-It’s not even to realize an ideal.
+The goal is not to render our children into realizations of our ideals.
 The goal is to form characters in the image of Christ.
-In the process of correcting our children’s faults, we realize exactly where those faults came from.
-Their most annoying personality traits are often the ones they inherit from us.
-Sometimes it’s only after having a child that we even begin to realize what our own weaknesses are.
-And so we realize that we too must change for the better.
-We ask God’s grace to transform us together with them into people who reflect his character.
+In the process of correcting our children’s faults, we realize exactly where they came from.
+Their most annoying traits are often the ones they inherited from us.
+Sometimes it’s only through the process of parenting that we even begin to understand our own weaknesses.
+So we too much change.
+We ask God to transform us together with them into people who reflect his character.

 Home » Christ

-• The Call: Awake!
+• The Call

-Let us get up then, at long last, for the Scriptures rouse us when they say: It is high time for us to arise from sleepRomans 13:11 (Rule of St. Benedict, Prologue.8)
+Let us get up then, at long last, for the Scriptures rouse us when they say: “It is high time for us to arise from sleep” Romans 13:11 (Rule of St. Benedict, Prologue.8)

 I myself had an experience of a call involving Scripture and a stirring up from physical sleep, on a particular occasion.
 At about 2 a.m., the morning of June 19, 2012, I woke up with the urgent sense that I should post verses of Scripture online.
-So I thought, “I’ll do it tomorrow.”

 But the urgency increased.
-I felt that I must check what the readings for the day were–not in the Upper Room guide to prayer that I’d been using for twenty-two years, but in the Catholic Missal, which I had downloaded on my phone at some point but had never even opened before.
-I fumbled with my phone in the middle of the night and read the readings: 1 Kings 21: 17-29 (the Lord sends Elijah to confront Ahab).
-Then there was Psalm 51 (“…in the greatness of your compassion wipe out my offense….).
-The Gospel was Matthew 5: 43-48 (“love your enemies“).
-Then I checked the daily Bible verse and saw Acts 17:30-31:
+I felt that I must check the readings for the day–not in the Upper Room guide to prayer that I’d been using for twenty-two years, but in the Catholic Missal app, which I had downloaded on my phone at some point but had never even opened before.
+I fumbled with my phone in the middle of the night and read the Scriptures that showed up: 1 Kings 21: 17-29 (the Lord sends Elijah to confront Ahab).
+Psalm 51 (“…in the greatness of your compassion wipe out my offense….).
+Matthew 5: 43-48 (“love your enemies“).
+There was also a daily Bible verse, Acts 17:30-31:

 God has overlooked the times of ignorance, but now he demands that all people everywhere repent, because he has established a day on which he will judge the world with justice through a man he has appointed, and he has provided confirmation for all by raising him from the dead.

-There was a “share” feature on the app to connect to Facebook.
-It was urgent that I must do so immediately.
-I signed in, and I posted the verse.
+There was a “share” button to post this verse on Facebook.
+It was imperative that I must do so at once.
+I signed in to my rarely-used Facebook account, and I posted the verse.

 This experience had never happened to me before.
-It hasn’t happened again since.
-Afterwards, trying to come to terms with it, I explained to God that this was the wrong message to the wrong person at the wrong time.
+It hasn’t occurred again since.
+Afterwards, trying to come to terms with it, I explained to God that this was the wrong message, entrusted to the wrong person, at the wrong cultural moment.

-First of all, these days God does not “demand” anything.
-God is lucky if anyone condescends to acknowledge that he might exist.
-Second, if God wants to get a message out to all people everywhere, my Facebook page is not the place to do it.
-Third, people these days don’t repent.
-A few religious people make a practice of repenting routinely, but the people who do most of the sinning aren’t interested in repentance at all.
-There must have been some mistake.
-The angel tapped the wrong person on the shoulder.
-I don’t have the credentials, the platform, the authority, or the influence.
+These days, God is not supposed to “demand” anything.
+God should be grateful if anyone condescends to consider that he might exist.
+And if God did want to get a message out to all people everywhere, my Facebook (or Substack) page is not the place to do it.
+Furthermore, people these days don’t repent.
+A few Catholics make a practice of going to Reconciliation, but the people who do most of the sinning aren’t interested in repentance at all.

-But St. Benedict actually gives some insight into the call of God.
-Seeking his workman in a multitude of people, the Lord calls out to him and lifts his voice again: “Is there anyone here who yearns for life and desires to see good days?”
+But St. Benedict provides some insight into personal calls from God: Seeking his workman in a multitude of people, the Lord calls out to him and lifts his voice again: “Is there anyone here who yearns for life and desires to see good days?”
 Psalm 34:12 (Rule of St. Benedict, Prologue.14-15)

 There’s a promise here, and it’s not just pie in the sky bye ‘n bye.
 The promise of God for those who will heed him is a good life beginning here and now.

-With this conclusion, the Lord waits for us daily to translate into action, as we should, his holy teachings.
+The Lord waits for us daily to translate into action, as we should, his holy teachings.
 Therefore our life span has been lengthened by way of a truce, that we may amend our misdeeds.
-As the Apostle says, “Do you not know that the patience of God is leading you to repent?Romans 2:4 (RB Prologue.35-37)
+As the Apostle says, “Do you not know that the patience of God is leading you to repent?”
+Romans 2:4 (RB Prologue.35-37)

-The call to each of us is to translate into action daily the teachings that we believe to be true.
-How do we live them out in ordinary life within a culture that has explicitly rejected them and that organizes itself along opposing principles?
+If we are each called to translate Christ’s teachings into daily action, how do we operate within a culture that has explicitly rejected Christ and that organizes itself along opposing principles?

 Therefore we intend to establish a school for the Lord’s service.
 In drawing up its regulations, we hope to set down nothing harsh, nothing burdensome.
 The good of all concerned, however, may prompt us to a little strictness in order to amend faults and to safeguard love.
-Do not be daunted immediately by fear and run away from the road that leads to salvation.
-It is bound to be narrow at the outset.
 (RB Prologue.45-48)

 Home » Christ